 An award-winning teacher, Cole has taught courses including climate law and policy, environmental law, international environmental law, land use, law and economics, natural resources law, property, and property theory.

 Cole is the author of five books and more than 30 law review articles, book chapters, and essays.
-One of his books, Instituting Environmental Protection: From Red to Green in Poland (Macmillan and St. Martin's, 1998), received the prestigious AAASS/Orbis Polish Book Prize in 1999.
-His most recent book is Principles of Law and Economics (Prentice-Hall 2005) (co-authored with Peter Z. Grossman).
-Professor Cole is a Life Member of Clare Hall (College for Advanced Study), Cambridge, and has served as a Visiting Scholar in the Faculties of Law and Land Economy at the University of Cambridge.
-In the Fall of 2001, Professor Cole was the John S. Lehmann Distinguished Visiting Professor of Law at Washington University in St. Louis.
+One of his books, “Instituting Environmental Protection: From Red to Green in Poland”, received the prestigious AAASS/Orbis Polish Book Prize in 1999.
+Cole is a life member of Clare Hall (College for Advanced Study), Cambridge, and has served as a visiting scholar in the Faculties of Law and Land Economy at the University of Cambridge.
+In the fall of 2001, Cole was the John S. Lehmann Distinguished Visiting Professor of Law at Washington University in St. Louis.